Increases in CSR Initiatives Highlights the Rise of Stakeholder Capitalism

 1. Increased Organizational Citizenship Behaviors and Improved Employee Relationships

 If employees think their employer is “doing the right thing,” it seems they are more likely to “do the right thing” themselves.
 When organizations implement best practices in CSR, employees are more likely to engage in cooperative behaviors toward their coworkers and the organization, like going out of their way to help their teammate.
 Similarly, CSR promotes higher-quality and closer relationships between employees.

 When employees feel that their organization is socially responsible, they experience a greater sense of identity with the business they work for.
 In fact, social responsibility can be more important than financial success in determining how much employees identify with their workplace.

 This increased identification will mean employees are happier to be on the job and will feel a deeper connection to the work they’re doing.

 3. Improved Retention and Organizational Commitment

 Feeling positively about their organization’s CSR initiative has been shown to increase employee’s intentions to stay with their current employer and their overall commitment to the organization.
 Commitment includes a huge range of positive attitudes, including how much employees like their organization, make personal sacrifices for the organization, and see their own future and success tied to the organization’s success.

 4. More Attractive Company Culture to Prospective Employees

-Along with increasing current employees’ commitment, CSR can also make organizations look more attractive to applicants and prospective employees.
-In the age when millennials look to work for “high impact” organizations, engaging in CSR may help companies to attract top talent over other organizations.
-For example, a survey by the non-profit Net Impact found that 72 percent of students about to enter the workforce stated that a job where they can “make an impact” was important for their happiness.
+Along with increasing current employees’ commitment, CSR can make organizations look more attractive to applicants and prospective employees.
+In the age when millennials look to work for “high-impact” organizations, engaging in CSR may help companies to attract top talent over other organizations.
+For example, a survey by the nonprofit Net Impact found that 72% of students about to enter the workforce stated that a job where they can “make an impact” was important for their happiness.

 5. Better Employee Engagement and Performance